15 Things to Love About Being a Mom of Boys

 10. I love how hard they work.

-It makes me smile to see them to do their best to keep up with their dad.
+Seeing them do their best to keep up with their dad makes me smile.
 Whether feeding the animals, tilling the garden, or mowing the lawn—they’ll give it all they’ve got.
 (Not that they don’t need a little push now and then….)

 11. I love all the funny noises they make.